-Xink Campaign is a great product for the promotion of new products, services, content, events, etc., essentially anything you want to help highlight your business.
+Xink Campaign is a great product for promoting new products, services, content, events, etc., essentially anything you want to help highlight your business.

-The native analytics are incredibly helpful in determining which campaigns are driving the most interaction and which geographic area is contributing the most interest.
+The native analytics are incredibly helpful in determining which campaigns drive the most interaction and which geographic area is contributing the most interest.

-However, many of our customers want to take their analytics a step further, by looking at how Xink-generated traffic is traversing their web properties.
+However, many of our customers want to take their analytics a step further by looking at how Xink-generated traffic traverses their web properties.

 This article is a quick overview of integrating Xink with Google Analytics for effective campaign tracking.

-Although specific to Google Analytics, many other enterprise analytics packages follow the same model with regards to custom URL building.
+Although specific to Google Analytics, many other enterprise analytics packages follow the same model regarding custom URL building.

 Below is an example of how I’ve set up a custom URL to track Xink campaigns

 Step 1, website URL:

 This is the page destination for your visitors once they click.
-If you’ve set up a special landing page or have a specific blog post you’re highlighting, you’d provide that URL here.
+If you’ve set up a special landing page or have a specific blog post you’re highlighting, you will provide that URL here.

 Step 2, identifying your campaign:

 Campaign Source: Most customers put “Xink” here.

 Campaign Medium: Which method are you using to convey the traffic?
 As you can see in this example, I’ve called this “Signatures”.

-Campaign Term: I’ve left this blank, but if you were doing any A/B testing with regards to specific terms or CTAs in your signature campaigns, you could add that here for easy identification.
+Campaign Term: I’ve left this blank, but if you were doing any A/B testing regarding specific terms or CTAs in your signature campaigns, you could add that here for easy identification.

 Campaign Content: Depending on whether or not you’ve used Campaign Term, you can also put an identifier here.
 I’ve indicated here that I’m using this signature to drive new trial requests for Xink.

 Campaign Name: This is the overall campaign name you’re working under.
 So if you have a product launch in planning or are promoting a new piece of content, you’d identify that here.
 In this example, I’m promoting our blog.

 Hit “submit”, and you’re on your way.
 Google will then provide a URL in the box below.